Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

-• The teaching and learning of the module will be based on lectures, seminars, and two end-of-term workshops.
-The lectures will give detailed introductions to the material - appropriate to a level three module - followed by in-depth discussion of assigned readings, with four seminars spread over the year (two in Term 1; two in Term 2).
-There are two end-of-year workshops in Easter term to showcase group posters.
+• The teaching and learning of the module will be based on lectures, seminars, and two workshops and one group presentation session.
+The lectures will give detailed introductions to the material - appropriate to a level three module - followed by in-depth discussion of assigned readings, with three seminars spread over the year.
+There are two workshops as well as a session to showcase group posters.
 There is one revision lecture at the end of Epiphany term.
 Students will be expected to read 20-40 pages per week in preparation for both lectures and seminars.

 • Formative assessment is a feedback essay/quiz to clarify theories and concepts covered in Term 1.